dradis/dradis-json_export/README.md

 Export Dradis findings into Comma Separated Value (CSV) format.

+## Installation

-The plugin requires Dradis 3.0 or higher.
+The plugin requires [Dradis Community Edition](http://dradisframework.org) 3.0 or [Dradis Professional Edition](http://securityroots.com/dradispro/) 1.11 or higher.

+Add the CSV plugin to your `Gemfile.plugins`:

+    gem 'dradis-csv'

+And

+    bundle install

+And restart your service.

 ## More information